 3.3.10 Installation & First steps

 Getting FlexMeasures to run

-This section walks you through getting FlexMeasures to run.
-For an example with the least effort, see Toy example: Scheduling a battery, from scratch.
-Here, we'll cover getting started with an installation you run continuously - making a secret key, connecting a database and creating one user & one asset.
+This section walks you through installing FlexMeasures on your own PC and running it continuously.
+We'll cover getting started by making a secret key, connecting a database and creating one user & one asset.